basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Operations-New.md

 **fullsync enable**

+Enable fullsync replication from a source cluster to sink clusters.
 By default, a fullsync will start as soon as a connection is established to the remote cluster.

 * *Syntax:* `riak-repl fullsync enable <sink_clustername>`
 * *Example:* `riak-repl fullsync enable Austin`

 **fullsync disable**

-By default, a fullsync will start as soon as a connection is established to the remote cluster.
+Disables fullsync for this cluster.

 * *Syntax:* `riak-repl fullsync disable <sink_clustername>`
 * *Example:* `riak-repl fullsync disable Austin`